MrEddX/docs.chatrix.one/docs/clients.en.md

 !!! tip "Tip"

-     In case you have decided to install **Conversations** from the **F-droid** free store, you can first install their free open source app.
+     In case you have decided to install **Conversations** from the **F-droid** free store, you can first install their free open source app from [here](https://f-droid.org/F-Droid.apk).
 That way, you'll not only know when a new version is available, but you'll also be able to install the updates automatically.

 ### :fontawesome-brands-apple: iOS